Lattice-QCD validation of hadron mass and trace-anomaly decomposition sum rules

 The continuum-extrapolated matrix elements are then converted from the gradient-flow scheme to the $\msbar$ scheme at $\mu=2~\mathrm{GeV}$ using $\langle H| \O^{\msbar}_{i} |H\rangle (\mu,\tf) = M_{ij}(\tf,\mu)\, \langle H| \tilO_{j} |H\rangle (\tf,0)$, where $M_{ij}(\tf,\mu)$, with $i,j=1,\dots,4$, are the one- and two-loop perturbative matching coefficients~\cite{Suzuki:2013gza,Makino:2014taa,Taniguchi:2016ofw,Harlander:2018zpi} that incorporate both renormalization and operator mixing.
 Together with the QCD EoM, this yields $\msbar$-renormalized matrix elements of all five operators in \autoref{eq:O123}.
-To ensure that the scheme conversion remains perturbatively reliable---the $\ln(2\tf\mu^2)$ terms in $M_{ij,\rs}$ remain small at $\mu=2~\mathrm{GeV}$---we restrict ourselves to a small interval $\tf=0.00156\sim0.00416$ fm$^2$.
-As shown in \autoref{fig:tf_extrapolation}, within this window the difference between one-loop and two-loop matched results stays small, indicating uncertainty due to higher-order perturbative corrections is under control.
+To ensure that the scheme conversion remains perturbatively reliable---the $\ln(2\tf\mu^2)$ terms in $M_{ij,\rs}$ remain small at $\mu=2~\mathrm{GeV}$---we restrict ourselves to a small interval $\tf=0.00156-0.00416$ fm$^2$.
+As shown in \autoref{fig:tf_extrapolation}, within this window the difference between one-loop and two-loop matched results stays small, indicating that the uncertainty due to higher-order perturbative corrections is under control.

-Since Gradient flow smooths the gluon and quark fields over an approximate radius $\sqrt{8\tf}$~\cite{Luscher:2009eq,Luscher:2010iy,Luscher:2011bx}, the small-$\tf$ expansion of the flowed operators receives additional contributions from higher-dimensional operators, leading to residual $\tf$ dependence of the matched matrix elements.
+Since gradient flow smooths the gluon and quark fields over an approximate radius $\sqrt{8\tf}$~\cite{Luscher:2009eq,Luscher:2010iy,Luscher:2011bx}, the small-$\tf$ expansion of the flowed operators receives additional contributions from higher-dimensional operators, leading to residual $\tf$ dependence of the matched matrix elements.
 To remove these contaminations, we perform a $\tf\to0$ extrapolation of the matched matrix elements using $\langle H| \O^{\msbar}_{i,\rs} |H\rangle (\mu,\tf) = \langle H| \O^{\msbar}_{i,\rs} |H\rangle (\mu) + Y_{i,\rs}\tf$, with correlated fits to bootstrap samples over the $\tf=0.00156\sim0.00416$ fm$^2$ interval.
 As illustrated in \autoref{fig:tf_extrapolation}, the data display a clear linear dependence in this range.
+Smaller flow times are excluded from the fit, since ultraviolet effects there are not yet regulated primarily by the flow, and the simple linear behavior in $\tf$ is not clearly observed.